Frequently asked questions

 Why should I register in Yandex.Webmaster?

 Yandex.Webmaster lists pages where Yandex detected malicious code, indicates the antivirus verdict for each page and shows infection chains.
 You can request a recheck in Yandex.Webmaster to speed up the removal of the threat warning in search results.

 The site data is available only to the site owner and trusted persons.
 You have to register and confirm site management rights.

 How do I protect my site from new infections?

 For details, see the How to protect your site from infection section.

 Why is the site marked as infected in the search results but there's no list of infected pages in Yandex.Webmaster?

 Pages on different domains are checked independently.
-If different domains of a site (for example, www.example.com and example.com), aren't grouped as mirrors by Yandex, the information in Yandex.Webmaster may be incomplete.
+If different domains for one website (for example, www.example.com and example.com) aren't merged as mirrors by Yandex, the information in Yandex.Webmaster may be incomplete.
 It may be that the domain registered in Yandex.Webmaster isn't marked as dangerous, while the pages on the unregistered domain are infected.

 Register the second domain in Yandex.Webmaster.
 You will be able to view information about both domains and request rechecks for each of them.